APPLY TO BE A VENDOR

 We evaluate applications based on, but not limited to, the following criteria:

-• Date application is received (must be a complete application)
+• Date application is received

 • Membership status with the Astoria-Warrenton Area Chamber of Commerce

-• Prior participation in this festival
+• Prior participation in the festival

 • Handcrafted and/or personally produced products